🌱 hello!

 🗞️ News

-8/25: Our paper Learning AI Auditing: A Case Study of Teenagers Auditing a Generative AI Model was accepted to CSCW 2025
+8/25: Learning AI Auditing: A Case Study of Teenagers Auditing a Generative AI Model was accepted to CSCW 2025

-8/25: Our paper High school students building babyGPTs: Engaging in data practices and addressing ethical issues through the construction of generative language models was published in the International Journal of Child-Computer Interaction
+8/25: High school students building babyGPTs: Engaging in data practices and addressing ethical issues through the construction of generative language models was published in the International Journal of Child-Computer Interaction